lab-key/phyzx/README.md

 ./zig-out/bin/control_arm26 # Or ./zig-out/bin/load_arm26 - Just that until I integrate everything properly...
 ```

 This repository uses my [zmujoco] repository as a git submodule all the files are already fetched & everything is already setup.
+So you don't need the `setup.zig` & `cleanup.zig`
 In case you want to setup your own zmujoco / mujoco repositories.
 Check their `setup.zig` files and after that the phyzx `setup.zig` to have all the files setup.
-Configure the `build.zig` as you like.
+Configure the `build.zig` files as you like.
-Configure the paths in `build.zig` files according to the way you configured the projects.
+Remember to configure the paths in `build.zig` files according to the way you configured the projects.

 ## Current and Future plans / issues - TODO